Erin go bragh: Sport

 In the late 19th century, the Edinburgh football club Hibernian F.C. adopted Erin Go Bragh as their motto and it adorned their shirts accordingly.
 Founded in 1875 by Edinburgh Irishmen and the local Catholic Church, St Patrick's, the club's shirts included a gold harp set on a green background.
-The flag can still be seen at a lot of Hibernian matches to this day.
+The flag can still be seen at Hibernian matches to this day.

-In 1887 a gaelic games club was set up in Clonsilla, Dublin under the name Erin go Bragh GAA.
+In 1887, a gaelic games club was set up in Clonsilla, Dublin under the name Erin go Bragh GAA.
 There is also an "Erin go Bragh GAA" club in Warwickshire, England.

 In 1906, three Irishmen went to Athens, Greece to compete in the 1906 Intercalated Olympics as an Irish team independent of Britain.
 They had distinct uniforms and intended to compete for the first time as representatives of their own country.
 Once in Athens, the Irishmen became aware that the British committee had decided that they would instead compete under the British flag.
 Peter O'Connor won the silver medal for the long jump.
 As he was about to receive his medal he rushed towards the flag pole, climbed the pole, and flew the Erin Go Bragh flag, as the Tricolour had not yet received widespread acceptance.
 The other Irish athletes and a number of Irish-American athletes fended off security for a few minutes while the flag was flown.
 It was the first time an Irish flag had been flown at a sporting event.